 4. START YOGA WITH AN EMPTY STOMACH

 Trying to do yoga immediately after mealtime will negatively impact your practice.
-You will do “workout” and exercising very easily if you eat a meal at least two hours before the session.
+You will do “workout” and exercise very easily if you eat a meal at least two hours before the session.
 Before classes, eat nothing full or harmful.
-A lot of poses include deep twisting you will feel more possible on the days you go with an empty stomach.
+A lot of poses include deep twisting; you will feel more able on the days you go with an empty stomach.
 Through arm balances like plank and lower pushup, which are done a lot during lessons, you’ll feel better.